BlaqueDevs/se-assignment-day-4-software-project-management-AiAlmeida/README.md

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?

+Agile is flexible, allowing continuous feedback and iterations, but may lack predictability.
+Waterfall is structured and predictable but less adaptable to changes.
+Agile is ideal for dynamic projects, while Waterfall suits well-defined, sequential projects.

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?